Missing Physics Discovery through Fully Differentiable Finite Element-Based Machine Learning: Results

-In this section, we consider a Brazilian disc test, a standard experimental method widely used in various engineering disciplines to obtain an indirect measure of the tensile strength of materials.
-During the test, the displacement field is assumed to be recorded (e.g., using digital image correlation techniques, see \cite{farsi2017}).
-Additionally, we assume that the test is performed under force control, meaning that the applied force $\bar{F_i}$ is prescribed rather than the displacement.
+We consider the \textit{Brazilian disc test}, a standard method widely used in engineering to indirectly measure the tensile strength of materials.
+During the test, the displacement field is typically recorded using digital image correlation~\cite{farsi2017}.
+The experiment is performed under force control, where the applied load~$\bar{F_i}$~is prescribed rather than the displacement.
+The same unknown foam is now loaded beyond its elastic limit so that the disc undergoes J2 elastoplastic deformation.
+Because J2 plastic flow is isochoric ($\operatorname{tr}(\boldsymbol{\varepsilon}^p)=0$, where $\boldsymbol{\varepsilon}^p$ is the plastic strain; the elastoplastic kinematics are defined in Section~\ref{sec:appendix_load_controlled}), the frozen elastic operator $E(\kappa)$ continues to receive the \emph{total} volumetric strain $\kappa=\langle -\operatorname{tr}(\boldsymbol{\varepsilon})\rangle$ as input, avoiding a circular dependence on the elastic–plastic strain decomposition.

-In this example, the sample is idealised as a 2D circular disc, as shown in Figure~\ref{fig:brazilian_disc_test}.
+In this example, the sample is idealised as a 2D circular disc, as shown in Figure~\ref{fig:brazilian_disc_test_schematic}.
 The bottom of the disc is fixed throughout the simulation, while a force $\bar{F_i}$ is applied at the top of the sample, where $i$ is an integer from 1 to $N$ that represents the sequence of forces applied during the test.
 Similarly to the previous example, this configuration simulates the quasi-static loading condition in which time increments correspond to sequential loading steps rather than physical time.

-Figure~\ref{fig:framework_schematic_load_controlled} illustrates the mathematical definition of the problem and the proposed framework for learning constitutive models from load-controlled experiments.
+Figure~\ref{fig:framework_schematic_load_controlled} illustrates the mathematical definition of the problem and the proposed framework for learning constitutive laws from load-controlled experiments.
+The only trainable operator is the yield-stress function $\sigma_y(p)$; all other components—including the frozen elastic modulus $E(\kappa)$—are fixed during training.
 The parameters of the neural network-based constitutive model are learned by minimising the following loss function:

 where \( \boldsymbol{u}_i^\text{fem} \) represents the displacement field predicted by the FEM solver with the ML-based constitutive model at loading step \( i \), and \( \boldsymbol{u}_i^\text{obs} \) is the corresponding synthetic experimental displacement field.